fentosv/header-converter-cli/README.md

-> ⚠ I created this repository years ago, while studying and practising coding.
-This is not a real sample of my current coding skills. ;)
+> ⚠ I created this repository years ago, while I was studying and practising coding.
+> This is not a real sample of my current coding skills. ;)

 # header-converter-cli